Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 ### Manage all your payments in one place with Dintero Backoffice

 No more multiple logins.
 With our powerful Backoffice, there is one place to view and manage all payments, payouts, and reports.
-You can even do reconciliation and integrate account software
+You can even do reconciliation and integrate account software.

 ### Payment Methods